htanwar922/Language-Adversarial-Network/Readme.md

 > - 'My Drive/Colab Notebooks/Work/bwe/'
 >> - 'My Drive/Colab Notebooks/Work/bwe/vectors'

+More detailed descriptions of running instructions can be found in folders in the repositories.

 #### References :
 [Language-Adversarial Training for Cross-Lingual Text Classification (TACL)](https://github.com/ccsasuke/adan "Source Code on github")<br>